timolor/drone-dispatch-service/dispatch-service/README.md

 - JUnit tests are optional but advisable (if you have time);
 - Advice: Show us how you work through your commit history.

 ---

+#### Assumptions

+- The drones periodically send their battery status;
+- Service can't ensure that drones will send their battery status;
+- Introduced a new Drone state INACTIVE for drones that don't meet loading conditions;
+- An Endpoint is exposed where drones can send in their battery levels
+---

 :scroll: **END**